reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ```

 In this example, the `getUser()` method retrieves a user by its `id`.
 As we have learned in `getAllUsers()` code example, in this case also, we create a `HttpGet` request object, a `HttpHost` object and response handler.
-Then we call `execute()` method on the client.
-Then we obtain the response in string form.
+Then we call the `execute()` method on the client and obtain the response in string form.

-Test case that verifies execute specific request:
+Here's test case that verifies execute specific request:

 ```java
 /** Execute get specific request. */